shipengqi/commitizen/README.md

   commitizen
   commitizen [command]

 Available Commands:
   init        Install this tool to git-core as git-cz. version     Print the CLI version information. help        Help about any command

 Flags:
+  -a, --add               tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
   -s, --signoff           add a Signed-off-by trailer by the committer at the end of the commit log message.
-  -a, --add       tell the command to automatically stage files that have been modified and deleted, but new files you have not told Git about are not affected.
       --dry-run           you can use the --dry-run flag to preview the message that would be committed, without really submitting it.
+  -t, --template string   template name to use when multiple templates exist.
+  -d, --default           use the default template, same as '--template default'. '--default' has a higher priority than '--template'.
   -h, --help              help for commitizen

 Use "commitizen [command] --help" for more information about a command.
 ```